jyarb-keptn/keptn-in-a-box/README.md

 This variables in combination with the control flag `create_workshop_user=false` will create a workshop user.
 It will clone the `USER` home directory and add hi configuration so the `NEWUSER` can also interact with `keptn`, `docker` and `kubectl`.
 An SSH Password will be configured and allowed.

 ###  Change the Version of a component
-This are the actual versions of the different Modules
+These are the actual versions of the different Modules
 ```bash
 # **** Installation Versions ****
 # ==================================================